badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 ### How to extend and improve the project

-There is still a lot of work to do to improve the Pharo Language Server, implementing structure, and adding method.
+There is still a lot of work to do to improve the Pharo Language Server.
 Using the existing architecture, it is easy to improve the code.
 Please consider adding your next super feature or creates issues so we can prioritize our work.

-The next blog post will detail how to extend the Debug Adapter Protocol Pharo implementation, and guide for user of the extension :rocket:
+The next blog post will detail how to extend the Debug Adapter Protocol Pharo implementation, and another will present user story with the extension :rocket: